Did you know that Instagram has over 500 million daily active users?

 - Your caption

-Instagram is a great tool for your company – but if you rush into using it without much thought, you won’t harness its full potential.
+Instagram is a great tool for your company – but if you rush into using it, you won’t harness its full potential.

 If you have a clear sense of your target demographic, you can target your posts to match what they want to see.